jklgit/Image-Comparison-in-Browser/README.md

 * sid1: Post id from chan.sankakucomplex.com for the left panel.
 * sid2: Post id from chan.sankakucomplex.com for the right panel.

+You can use an offline version by saving the page on your desktop before loading any images.

 # Userscript

 [This userscript](https://jklgit.github.io/Image-Comparison-in-Browser/Sankakucomplex_Compare_Images_Github.user.js) adds links on the post/show/ page and the post/delete/ page on chan.sankakucomplex.com from where you can easily compare child and parent posts.